Australoheros facetus: Habitat and biology

 Australoheros facetus is a freshwater species which occurs in creeks, rivers, swamps and lakes.
 It is a diurnal species which is omnivorous and rather opportunistic in its feeding habits.
 Its diet is known to include detritus and plants and it preys on small aquatic animals, even small fish, but mainly molluscs and insect larvae.
-It demonstrates an ability to tolerate low temperatures.
+It tolerates low temperatures.
 A. facetus has been recorded as a host of the trematode Centrocestus formosanus, an intestinal parasite of piscivorous birds and mammals, which is known to infect people in its native range which is Asia.

 Chameleon cichlids lay their eggs on a stone or piece of wood in the open and the eggs and fry are cared for by both parents for up to three weeks, with the eggs hatching after 2–4 days.
 In the rivers it has been introduced to in Europe it breeds spawns when the temperature climbs to more than 28-30 °C. Pairs are formed for spawning and both sexes are territorial.
 In Iberia breeding occurs in the months of April to June.